wcbing/support.typora.io/_posts/basic/2016-01-01-Markdown Reference.md

 ###### This is an H6
 ```

-In Typora, input ‘#’s followed by title content, and press `Return` key will create a heading.
+In Typora, input ‘#’s followed by title content, then pressing the <kbd>Return</kbd> key will create a heading.
 Or type ⌘1 to ⌘6 as a shortcut.

 ### Blockquotes